 Registration Date Refund Amount

-On or before the Drop/Add deadline 100% Refund of all monies paid for the term
+On or before the Drop/Add deadline Refund of all monies paid for the term less initial deposit

-After the Drop/Add deadline No Refund
+After the Drop / Add deadline No Refund

 Any tuition payments made by a third party or sponsoring agency (eg. BC student loan, First Nations band, employer, etc.) will be refunded to the original funding agency.